HungryProton/scatter/README.md

 ### Scatter nodes
 + Add a **Scatter** node to you scene tree
 + Add a **ScatterItem** node as a child
-+ ScatterItem has a `Item Path` parameter.
+  - ScatterItem has a `Item Path` parameter.
 It expects a path to the scene containing the mesh you want to scatter.
+  - You can add multiple ScatterItem under a single Scatter node to use different meshes in the same area

 + Use these buttons on top of the viewport to draw a path on your scene.
 By default, objects will be placed inside the path.
 ![path_controls](https://user-images.githubusercontent.com/52043844/69886910-b19e3380-12e4-11ea-87ea-39e8d00e2701.png)